Skip to main content

 How UK Pensions Actually Work

 There are two main types.
-A defined contribution (DC) pension — which is what most people have now — builds up a pot that depends on how much you and your employer pay in and how investments perform.
-A defined benefit (DB) pension — increasingly rare outside the public sector — promises a guaranteed income based on your salary and years of service.
+A defined contribution (DC) pension, which is what most people have now, builds up a pot that depends on how much you and your employer pay in and how investments perform.
+A defined benefit (DB) pension, increasingly rare outside the public sector, promises an income based on your salary and years of service, with rules set by the scheme.

 Since auto-enrolment started in 2012, every employer must offer a workplace pension.
-The minimum total contribution is 8% of qualifying earnings — 5% from you and 3% from your employer.
-But 8% is a floor, not a target.
-Most experts recommend 12-15% including employer contributions for a comfortable retirement.
+The total minimum contribution is generally 8% of qualifying earnings, with at least 5% from you (including tax relief) and 3% from your employer.
+Many financial educators use 12% to 15% (including employer contributions) as a rough target for a more comfortable retirement, though the right figure depends on your circumstances, scheme, and goals.

 Scottish topOver £125,14048%£52+92%